 Thursday Thoughts with Jason Beem Feb.
 26, 2026

-Clearly, the most sensitive issue for reporting is when there are injuries during a race, be they equine or human.
+Clearly, the most sensitive issue for reporting is injuries sustained during a race, be they equine or human.
 I try to report as much as I can whenever there is an accident of any kind, but I’m very cognizant of not reporting what I don’t know.
-Early on in my announcing career at Portland Meadows, we had a horse who unseated the rider in a spill turning for home.
-The rider sat up and the horse came running towards the grandstand and I proclaimed after the race that “both horse and rider appear to be fine.”
-Unfortunately as the horse got closer it was very clear the horse probably wasn’t going to be fine.
-I felt awful and felt that I’d failed not only the public listening, but in particular the horse’s connections, who I happened to be friends with.
-I called them and apologized profusely for my mistake and they were understanding.
+Early in my announcing career at Portland Meadows, we had a horse who unseated the rider in a spill turning for home.
+The rider sat up, and the horse came running towards the grandstand, and I proclaimed after the race that “both horse and rider appear to be fine.”
+Unfortunately, as the horse got closer, it was very clear that the horse probably wasn’t going to be fine.
+I felt awful and felt that I’d failed not only the public listening, but in particular the horse’s connections, with whom I happened to be friends with.
+I called them and apologized profusely for my mistake, and they were understanding.

-Learning from that I try to generally only update if it’s completely obvious what’s happening and how horse and rider might be.
-Tampa Bay Downs has a good protocol of waiting until they get reports from the medical staff on horse and rider before reporting the conditions of both.
-I think from the public there’s often a demand to get that information out quickly, but sometimes there just isn’t enough detail to give out until the horse has been taken back to the shedrow and seen by a vet, or the rider to the hospital.
+Learning from that, I generally try only to update if it’s completely obvious what’s happening and how the horse and rider might be.
+Tampa Bay Downs follows a good protocol of waiting until it receives reports from the medical staff on horse and rider before reporting the conditions of both.
+I think from the public there’s often a demand to get that information out quickly, but sometimes there isn’t enough detail to give out until the horse has been taken back to the shedrow and seen by a vet, or the rider to the hospital.

-One other issue is many tracks don’t actually have reporters who report on such things.
-Public handicappers are often removed from the track in a studio or the paddock and track announcers are stuck upstairs.
-The information to be passed along when it comes to injuries is usually a few steps away from me before I get any information to pass along.
-I think social media makes getting information out to the public very convenient, but it also has increased the demand for immediate answers when sometimes it just takes a while for answers to get back to people who can distribute them.
+Another issue is that many tracks don’t actually have reporters covering such things.
+Public handicappers are often removed from the track in a studio, or the paddock and track announcers are stuck upstairs.
+The information about injuries is usually a few steps away from me before I get any to pass along.
+I think social media makes getting information out to the public very convenient, but it has also increased the demand for immediate answers when sometimes it just takes a while for answers to get back to people who can distribute them.

-I talked with some members of the racetrack officials board R.O.A.P. today and they were talking about possibly implementing some better protocols for announcers to communicate how and why a stewards decision is made.
-I told them I’d absolutely be for this because I think a lot of times announcers are left to our own devices to describe why a decision was made.
-Now most of us are horseplayers and have a general sense of what happened and why, but we’re certainly not trained in the actual rules that are being applied when a decision is made.
+I talked with some members of the racetrack officials' board, R.O.A.P., today, and they discussed possibly implementing some better protocols for announcers to communicate how and why a steward's decision is made.
+I told them I’d absolutely be for this because I think a lot of times announcers are left to their own devices to describe why a decision was made.
+Now, most of us are horseplayers and have a general sense of what happened and why, but we’re certainly not trained in the actual rules that are being applied when a decision is made.
 I think the more information we can get out to the public, the better, in situations like inquiries.
-I once worked at a track with a steward who said to only show an inquiry replay twice and no more, and I couldn’t have disagreed with him more.
+I once worked at a track with a steward who said to show an inquiry replay only twice, and I couldn’t have disagreed with him more.
 Keep looping it so players get as many looks as possible at the alleged infraction.

 ADVERTISEMENT